loyada/typedpy/docs/structures.rst

 AllFieldsRequired
 -----------------
 (from v2.8.0)
-Partial creates a new Structure class from an existing Structure class, that has all the original fields, but all are optional.
+AllFieldsRequired creates a new Structure class from an existing Structure class, that has all the original fields, but all are required.
 It is NOT a subclass of the original class, so it can be used with ImmutableStructure.
 For example:

 .. code-block:: python